 If the graph has one loop, then the only possibility in given by the diagram with index $(6,3,2,1)$.
 For two loops there are two possibilities (according to whether the bases of the loops coincide or differ); these are the graphs $(8,2,1,1)$ and $(5,5,1,1)$ of Figure~\ref{f:graphs}, corresponding to the configurations $(8,2,1,1)$ and $(5,5,1,1)$ of Figure~\ref{f:hexposs}.
 Finally there is one possibility containing three loops, resulting in $(9,1,1,1)$ of Figure~\ref{f:graphs}, giving rise to the configuration $(9,1,1,1)$ of Figure~\ref{f:hexposs}. \end{proof}

+Now let us put $\alpha _0$ back into $S$.
 Our next goal is to normalize the curve $\alpha_0$ in $S$.
 Notice that we could find a diffeomorphic model of $S$ in which $\alpha _0$ is the standard curve partitioning $S$ into two pairs-of-pants.
 With this model, however, the configuration of the $\betak$--curves might be rather complicated.
 We decided to work with a model of $S$ where the $\betak$--curves are standard (as depicted by Figure~\ref{f:hexposs}) and in the following we will normalize $\alpha _0$ by nice moves.
-In our subsequent diagrams we will always choose an 'outer' circle, which will correspond to the highest degree vertex of the spherical graph encountered in the previous proof.
+In our subsequent diagrams we will always choose a circle, which we will call ``outer'' and which we will draw as outermost in our planar pictures, and which corresponds to the highest degree vertex of the spherical graph encountered in the previous proof.
 (If this vertex is not unique, we pick one of the highest degree vertices.)
-The other three boundary circles will be referred as 'inner' circles.
+The other three boundary circles will be referred to as ``inner'' circles.